zamdzhiev/Qimaera/README.md

 ### **`OptimiseUnitary.idr`**

 A small program for a first optimisation of quantum circuits.
-The main purpose here is to show how unitary gates in Qimaera can be manipulated to be optimised with respect to some criterion.
+The main purpose here is to show how unitary circuits in Qimaera can be manipulated to be optimised with respect to some criterion.

 ### **`Main.idr`**